-315. USE OF RATIO STUDY TO EQUALIZE BOISE SCHOOL DISTRICT (RULE 315).
-Sections 63-315, 33-802(6), Idaho Code
+USE OF RATIO STUDY TO EQUALIZE BOISE SCHOOL DISTRICT (RULE 315).
+Sections 63-315, 33-802(6), 50-2903, Idaho Code

 - 01. Procedures for Boise School District Ratio Studies.
-The ratio study conducted by the State Tax Commission to comply with the requirements of Section 63-315, Idaho Code, shall be conducted in accordance with the "Standard on Ratio Studies" referenced in Rule 006 of these rules.
-The following specific procedures will be used.
-(4-2-08) - a.
-Information on property sales, which meet the requirements of arm's length and market value sales, will be obtained and assembled into samples representing various primary categories, described in Subsections 130.02 through 130.06 of these rules, and secondary categories, described in Rules 510, 511, and 512 of these rules, within designations defined in Subsection 315.02 of this rule in the Boise School District.
-Except when sales or appraisals must be added or deleted to improve representativeness, sales used will be those occurring within the Boise School District between October 1 of the year preceding the year for which adjusted market value is to be computed and September 30 of the year for which adjusted market value is to be computed.
-Each sale price is to be adjusted for time and compared to market value for assessment purposes for the year for which adjusted market value is to be computed, to compute ratios to be analyzed.
-The State Tax Commission may use sales from extended time periods and may add appraisals when data is lacking.
-The State Tax Commission may delete sales when necessary to improve representativeness.
-(4-2-08) - b.
-A ratio will be determined for each sale by dividing the market value for assessment purposes of the property by the adjusted sale price or appraised value.
-(7-1-98) - c.
-A statistical analysis is to be conducted for the sales and any appraisals in each property designation described in Subsection 315.02 of this rule in the Boise School District and appropriate measures of central tendency, uniformity, reliability, and normality computed.
-(4-2-08) - d.
-With the exception of any property designations with extended time frames or added appraisals, if fewer than five (5) sales and appraisals are available, no adjustment to the taxable value of the designation will be made.
-(7-1-98) - e.
-If there are five (5) or more sales and appraisals and it is determined with reasonable statistical certainty that the property designation is not already at market value for assessment purposes, an adjusted market value will be computed for the Boise School District by dividing the taxable value for the year for which adjusted market value is to be determined by the appropriate ratio derived from the ratio study.
-The appropriate ratio to be used shall be the weighted mean ratio calculated from the sample for each designation, unless it can be clearly demonstrated that this statistic has been distorted by non-representative ratios.
-In this case the median may be substituted:

-- f.
-Within the Boise School District, adjusted market value or taxable value for each primary and each applicable secondary category of real, personal and operating property will be summed to produce the total adjusted market value for the Boise School District.
-The Boise School District taxable value will then be divided by this adjusted market value to produce the overall ratio of assessment in the Boise School District.
-Statewide totals are to be calculated by compiling county totals.
-(4-2-08) - g.
-Urban renewal increment values will not be included in the taxable value or the adjusted market value for the Boise School District.
-Upon receipt of an urban renewal agency's resolution recommending the adoption of an ordinance for termination of a revenue allocation area by December 31 of a given year, the increment value in the immediate prior year will be included in the taxable value and the adjusted market value for the Boise School District.
-If the resolution is received prior to the first Monday in April, the actual value for the immediate prior year shall be adjusted by adding the increment value.
-If any ratio study-based adjustments are warranted, as provided in this rule, they shall be applied to the actual value including the increment value.
-If the resolution is received on or after the first Monday in April, but by September 1, a corrected certification of actual and adjusted values shall be provided as soon as practical.
+The Boise School District ratio study is conducted in accordance with the "Standard on Ratio Studies" referenced in Rule 003 of these rules.
+(7-1-24) - a.
+Information on property sales, which meet the requirements of arm's length market value sales, is assembled into samples representing designations defined in Subsection 315.02 of this rule in the Boise School District.
+Except when sales or appraisals must be added or deleted to improve representativeness, sales used are those occurring within the Boise School District between October 1 of the year preceding the year for which adjusted market value is to be computed and September 30 of the next year.
+Each sale price is adjusted for time and compared to market value for assessment purposes for the year for which adjusted market value is to be computed.
+The Tax Commission may use sales from extended time periods and may add appraisals when data is lacking.
+(7-1-24) - b.
+The market value for assessment purposes of the sale or appraised property is divided by the adjusted sale price or appraised value to determine the ratio.
+(7-1-24) - c.
+A statistical analysis is conducted for the sales and appraisals in each property designation described in Subsection 315.02 of this rule in the Boise School District and appropriate measures of central tendency, uniformity, reliability, and normality computed.
+(7-1-24) - d.
+If fewer than five (5) sales and appraisals are available, no adjustment to the net taxable value of the designation is made.
+(7-1-24) - e.
+If it is determined with reasonable statistical certainty that the property designation is not at market value for assessment purposes, an adjusted market value is computed for the Boise School District by dividing the net taxable value for the year for which adjusted market value is to be determined by the appropriate ratio derived from the ratio study.
+The appropriate ratio to be used is the weighted mean ratio calculated from the sample for each designation, unless it can be clearly demonstrated that this statistic has been distorted by non-representative ratios.
+In this case the median may be substituted.
+(7-1-24) - f.
+Within the Boise School District, adjusted market value for each secondary category of real, personal and operating property is summed to produce the adjusted market value for the Boise School District.
+The Boise School District net taxable value is divided by this adjusted market value to produce the overall ratio of assessment in the Boise School District.
+(7-1-24) - g.
+Urban renewal increment values are not included in the net taxable value for the Boise School District.
+Upon receipt of an urban renewal agency's resolution recommending the adoption of an ordinance for termination of a revenue allocation area by December 31 of a given year, the increment value in the immediate prior year is included in the net taxable value for the Boise School District.
+If the resolution is received prior to the first Monday in April, the net taxable value for the immediate prior year is adjusted by adding the increment value.
+If any ratio study-based adjustments are warranted, they apply to the actual value including the increment value.
+If the resolution is received on or after the first Monday in April, but by September 1, a corrected certification of actual and adjusted values is provided as soon as practical.
+(7-1-24)